-- Implementing the language assistance measures outlined in the 2017 NVTA Plan for LEP Populations (Appendix 1) - Translation of NVTA key website pages, documents and reports - Google Translate was offered for a website translations on the website - Making translators available at public meetings and events - NVTA brought a Spanish-speaking employee to events targeting Spanish-speaking audiences and two members of the NVTA Board of Directors are fluent Spanish speakers who offered translation as necessary at Board meetings. - Using translation services for responses to individual public requests and service inquiries - Including contact information for translation requests on all printed material - Use of local bilingual radio, television and newspaper advertising - o NVTA advertised in a Voz Bilingual newspaper for large public meetings - Distribution of translated or bilingual collateral materials to local CBOs and community agencies - Use of social media tools and resources - $\circ$ $\;$ NVTA had active Facebook, Instagram and Twitter accounts - Participation in local community events - Hosting of public meetings at appropriate community venues - D. NVTA will keep a summary of these outreach activities during the term of this plan through 2017-2019.RECOMMENDED STRATEGIES
+- Implementing the language assistance measures outlined in the 20197 NVTA Plan for LEP Populations (Appendix 1) - Translation of NVTA key website pages, documents and reports - Information in Spanish and Filipino and links for users about browser translation were Google Translate was offered for a website translations on the website - Making translators available at public meetings and events - NVTA brought a Spanish-speaking employee to events targeting Spanishspeaking audiences and two members of the NVTA Board of Directors are fluent Spanish speakers who offered translation as necessary at Board meetings. - Using translation services for responses to individual public requests and service inquiries - Including contact information for translation requests on all printed material - Use of local bilingual radio, television and newspaper advertising - NVTA advertised in a Voz Bilingual newspaper for large public meetings - Distribution of translated or bilingual collateral materials to local CBOs and community agencies - Use of social media tools and resources - NVTA had active Facebook, Instagram and Twitter accounts - Participation in local community events - Hosting of public meetings at appropriate community venues

+C. RECOMMENDED STRATEGIES